Trevbytes/kyles_critters/testing.md

 - Mulitiple CKEditors on the same page create duplicate id tags.
 This is causing no notable difference in functionality.
 - Negative numbers or absurdly large numbers can be used for the price of products.
   - Number validation should be added to prevent unintened quantity/price values.
 However as the price is only edited by staff or admin this is a smaller issue.
+- Occasionally, if a default (error) image is displayed in gallery code, it can cause another gallery entry to overlap the default image.
+A page refresh fixes this issue.

 ---

 ## Pre-Release Testing